malcolmosh/malcolmosh.github.io/_projects/1_dailypi.md

 The icons used by Environment Canada are pretty low resolution, and so I decided to pick a new set of icons and then match them one-to-one to the icon descriptiosn used by Environment Canada, which is no small feat!
 Try finding the difference between 'Light rain shower and flurries' (icon code 37) and 'A few wet flurries' (icon code 38)...

-I found the description of [each icon code here](https://dd.weather.gc.ca/citypage_weather/docs/) and painstackingly matched them to erikflowers' great [SVG iconset available here](https://github.com/erikflowers/weather-icons).
-My list of correspondences is [in the project repo here](https://google.ca) I then dropped in all SVG files as individual objects into my main SVG template and set their visibility to 'hidden'.
+I found the description of [each icon code here](https://dd.weather.gc.ca/citypage_weather/docs/) and painstakingly matched them to erikflowers' great [SVG iconset available here](https://github.com/erikflowers/weather-icons).
+My indexing file is [in the project repo here](https://github.com/malcolmosh/dailypi/blob/master/Weather_icon_correspondence.xlsx) I then dropped in all SVG files as individual objects into my main SVG template and set their visibility to 'hidden'.
 The app scripts dynamically reveal the right weather icons depending on the forecast emitted by Environment Canada.

 <div class="row">
     <div class="col-sm mt-6 mt-md-0">